What Does a Condo Home Warranty Cover?

 | With Add-ons | $60–$90 | $720–$1,080 |

-In addition to your monthly or annual premium, most plans charge a service call fee (also called a trade service fee) of $65–$150 each time a technician is dispatched to your unit.
+In addition to your monthly or annual premium, most plans charge a service call fee (also called a trade service fee) of $75–$150 each time a technician is dispatched to your unit, with the national average landing around $108 per visit in 2026.
 Choosing a higher service fee often lowers your monthly premium, and vice versa.

 Common Exclusions to Know

 Reading the fine print is essential.
-Condo home warranties share many of the same exclusions as standard plans:
+Condo home warranties share many of the same exclusions as standard plans, plus a few that are unique to condo living:

 Best Home Warranty Companies for Condos in 2026